 Club 95: Children have an innate sense of the presence of God.
 Club 95 is designed to help them explore their faith through story, to gain religious language and to enhance their spiritual experience though wonder and play.
 Overall, we want to teach our children that they belong to a God that loves them.
 This ministry serves children through early, middle and late childhood and beyond.

-ALiVE: This is our annual synod middle-school retreat, scheduled for September 25-27, 2020, at Camp Nawakwa.
+ALiVE: This is our annual synod middle-school retreat, at Camp Nawakwa.
 Congregations from across our synod gather with their adult advisors and youth for an early fall weekend that includes large group gatherings with singing led by our ALiVE Alumni Band, theme-centered videos and stories, and games, interspersed with small group gatherings, where youth gather with peers and a small group leader, to converse about the theme and it’s impact in their lives of faith.
 It’s a great event for your Confirmation students and classes.

 The weekend also includes crafts, games, campfires, free-time, and community-building that allows youth and their adult counterparts time to deepen existing friendships, and create new ones.
 Congregational advisors can also count on the option of receiving some intentional continuing education.
 Plus, inspiring outdoor worship often highlights our last morning together at Nawakwa’s famous Upper Temple!